 Modern agriculture applications necessitate cheap, effective, low-maintenance and low-cost wireless telemetry for various environmental parameters, such as soil moisture, air humidity and temperature in the vicinity of multiple plants within the same field.
 Such continuous and dense environmental monitoring is critical for optimal crop management techniques and water saving.
 Thus, wireless sensor network (WSN) technologies for micro-climate monitoring in extended areas, are indispensable within this topic.
 Conventional WSNs consist of a large number of nodes, forming a (possibly mesh architecture) network in order to transfer monitored environmental data to a base station.
 Each node typically employs a Marconi-type radio, controlled by a micro-controller unit (MCU) and the sensors.
 However, large-scale deployments of conventional WSN technology are not common, due to power consumption, cost and maintenance complexity.
 In order to address such constraints, scatter radio has recently started to be exploited in wireless sensing and particularly for the development of WSNs.
 Scatter radio communication is known from 1948 and today, is exploited in the RFID industry.
 Communication is implemented with an antenna, a control circuit and a radio frequency (RF) switch between them.
 While scatter-radio principles have been restricted to communication ranges of up to a few meters, a novel scatter radio sensor network (WSN) for soil moisture (%SM) measurements was developed.
 A low-cost (6 Euro per sensor), low-power (in the order of 200 uW per sensor), with high communication range (in the order of 250 meter), scatter radio sensor network was designed and implemented, for soil moisture monitoring at multiple locations.
 The network utilizes analog frequency modulation (FM) in a bistatic network architecture (i.e., the emitter and reader are not co-located), while the sensors operate simultaneously, using frequency division multiple access (FDMA).
 In contrast to prior art, this work utilizes an ultra-low cost software-defined radio reader (RTL-SDR), offers custom micro-strip capacitive sensing with simple calibration, as well as modulation pulses for each scatter radio sensor with 50% duty cycle; the latter is necessary for scalable network designs.
 Overall root mean squared error (RMSE) below 1% is observed, even for ranges of 250 m.
 This is another small (but concrete) step for the adoption of scatter radio technology as a key enabling technology for scalable, large-scale, low-power and cost environmental sensor networking.
 Digital scatter sensor nodes were also designed and build in-house, in Telecom Lab.
 The digital nodes project is leading by my classmate Konstantinos Tountas.
 The nodes consist of three separate circuit boards: the communication "scatter radio" board, the power-board and the sensor board.
 The scatter communication board consisted of a Silabs C8051F930 MCU, a RF Transistor, and a oscillating crystal, was designed and implemented by Konstantinos Tountas.
 My contribution was on the design and the fabrication of the voltage source selection circuit, choosing between a solar panel and a coin battery.
 Also i was working on sensing part, a board containing multiple sensors (plant signal, illuminance, temperature, plant electrical potential, soil moisture and air humidity) was constructed.
 The sensed data are encoded with a linear block code and are transmitted by means of reflection to a USRP SDR receiver.
 The topology of the system is the bistatic, the emitter and reader are not co-located and the tag is in the middle.

 Olive oil is very healthy fat obtained from the olive, a traditional tree crop of the Mediterranean Basin.
-The oil is produced by pressing fresh olives.
-It is commonly used in cooking and cosmetics.
-Here in Crete the cultivation of the olive tree is deeply rooted in the tradition of the island.
+In my island Crete, the cultivation of the olive tree is deeply rooted in the tradition of the island.
 The trees are perfectly adapted in the climate and soils of the island and this is the secret of producing an excellent oil.
 Nowadays, the main threat for olives is olive fruit fly, a species of fruit fly which feeds inside the fruit, destroying the pulp.
 The olive fly problem is treated by detection, monitoring and management.
 When it comes to detect and monitoring the olive fly, being vigilant, diligent and systematic is critical as fly population can multiply rapidly.
-In Crete, Greek government has appointed agriculturists to monitor populations in the spring with McPhail traps.
-When traps indicate that population is increasing in early summer, agriculturists give instruction to workshops to apply bait sprays.
-The traps are placed in different places throughout the region of Crete.
-The first application happens a week or two before pit hardening and it re-applies every 5 to 6 weeks during summer.
-The idea is to create and develop an Agriculture wireless Sensor Board (single node).
-Having this node and a pc/smartphone application, agriculturists or producers can monitor olive fly populations plus different environmental parameters from their houses without visiting the olive fields.
-Thus the system will be useful for preventing possible plagues with timely sprays.
-Nodes will be installed throughout the region of Crete along with McPhail traps which are already placed and will be created a large Wireless Sensor Network.
-Each node consists of a McPhail trap, a camera and a printed circuit board.
+In Crete, the Greek government has appointed agriculturists to monitor populations in the spring with McPhail traps and when the traps indicate that population is increasing in early summer, agriculturists give instruction to workshops to apply bait sprays.
+The traps are placed in different places throughout the region of Crete thus the first application happens a week or two before pit hardening and it re-applies every 5 to 6 weeks during summer.
+Our idea is to develop an Agriculture wireless sensor board (single node) in order to automate the detection/monitoring procedure.
+Having this node and a pc/smart-phone application, agriculturists or producers can monitor olive fly populations plus different environmental parameters from their houses without visiting the olive fields.
+The system will be useful for preventing possible plagues with timely sprays.
+The sensor nodes will be installed throughout the region of Crete along with McPhail traps which are already placed and will be created a large Wireless Sensor Network.
+Each node will consist of a McPhail trap, a camera and a printed circuit board.
 Camera will receive a picture inside the trap and through image processing will estimate the number of dead olive flies.
-In addition, there will be sensors able to measure ambient temperature/humidity, atmospheric pressure, solar radiation, soil temperature and soil moisture.
-Each node can integrate a GPS that delivers accurate position of it.
-Node will be sleeping most of the time in order to save energy.
-After some hours wakes up, collects data from the sensors, implements the wireless communication via GSM/3G technology, send the collected information to a base station and goes again to sleep mode.
-Each node can be powered with rechargeable lithium batteries and a solar panel, making the system completely autonomous.
-Using Google Maps application at a pc/smartphone and an internet connection, the user will be able to watch the node position and the collected real-time data from any place in the world.
+In addition, there will be sensors able to measure ambient temperature/humidity, atmospheric pressure and solar radiation.
+Each node will integrate a GPS that delivers accurate position of it and it will be sleeping most of the time in order to save energy.
+After some hours it will wake up, it will collect data from the sensors, will implement the wireless communication via GSM/3G technology, will send the collected information to a base station and will go again to sleep mode.
+Each node can be powered by rechargeable lithium batteries and a solar panel, making the system completely autonomous.
+Using Google Maps application and an Internet connection, the user will be able to watch the node position and the collected real-time data from any place in the world.
 Purpose of this project is to anticipate olive threats, to minimize time consumption and money, as well as maximize agriculture results.
 Finally the system may be useful for irrigation system manage as well as for agriculturists in research, i.e. to create statistical prediction models.